barchart/events-client-js/README.md

 - EventBatcher (Wraps an EventGateway, temporarily caching new events before sending them to the backend), and
 - EventFactory (Simplifies creation of event objects)

+## Documentation

+The code is documented with [JSDoc](http://usejsdoc.org/).
+This will be used as the basis for formal documentation (coming soon).

 ## Examples